 Urethral injury usually occurs in men.
 Most major urethral injury is due to blunt trauma.
-Penetrating urethral trauma is less common, occurring mainly from gunshot wounds, or, alternatively, from inserting objects into the urethra during sexual activity or because of psychiatric illness.
+Penetrating urethral trauma is less common, occurring mainly as a result of gunshot wounds, or, alternatively, due to inserting objects into the urethra during sexual activity or because of psychiatric illness.

 Urethral injuries are classified as contusions, partial disruptions, or complete disruptions, and they may involve the posterior or anterior urethral segments.
 Posterior urethral injuries occur almost exclusively with pelvic fractures.
-Anterior urethral injuries are often consequences of a perineal straddle injury. from a fall, perineal blow, or motor vehicle crash.
+Anterior urethral injuries are often consequences of a perineal straddle injury due to a fall, perineal blow, or motor vehicle crash.